 To proceed, therefore, I plan on sharing what is possible, what usually happens in real life, and what should be done because of the differences between what is possible and what is likely to occur.

 Yes, Single Christian Guys and Girls Can Be Just Friends

 When we are asking “Can single Christian guys and girls really be just friends?”, what we are referring to is the ability to not move past friendship and into romance.
 We certainly are not asking if it is a sin to have friends of the opposite gender.
-Clearly the answer to that is, Yes.
+Clearly the answer to that is, “Yes, it’s good to have friends of the opposite sex and it is not a sin.”
 There’s no command in the Bible that would even hint at not having friends of the opposite sex.

 But again, that’s really not the question.
 The question at hand is really about two single people’s ability to remain friends and not start liking each other as something more than friends.
 Here again I believe the straight forwards answer is that there’s no biblical evidence to say that single guys and girls do not possess the ability to remain just friends.

 Now, with all that said, I do believe the Bible does recognize the special dynamic that is present between singles of the opposite sex.
 So while I don’t believe the Bible says men and women can’t be friends, I also believe the Bible and real life examples show us that being “close friends” is not something that would usually last nor should it be something that is done in exactly the same way as friendships between the same genders.

 So in the two points that follow, my goal is not say that Christian singles should not be friends and they should simply avoid each other unless they want to date.
 My goal, rather, is to say that we should not pretend that friendships between the opposite sex are as simple as friendships between the same genders.
 We should be more thoughtful and careful in friendships between singles of the opposite gender because there are variables at play that could lead to confusion, leading someone on, and thus not loving each other well.